yuchenz27/LinkSwiftAndObjectiveC/README.md

 # LinkSwiftAndObjectiveC

-A simple project which tests how to call Swift code in Objective C and how to call Objective C code in Swift.
+A simple project which shows how to call Swift code in Objective C and how to call Objective C code in Swift.